 The areas of special flood hazard identified by the Federal Insurance Administration in a scientific and engineering report entitled "The Flood Insurance Study for the County of Kittitas County," dated November 5, 1980, and any revisions thereto, with an accompanying flood insurance rate map (FIRM), and any revisions thereto, are hereby adopted by reference and declared to be a part of this chapter.
-The flood insurance study and the FIRM are on file at the county-planningCommunity Development Services department Department.
+The flood insurance study and the FIRM are on file at the Community Development Services Department.
 The best available information for flood hazard area identification as outlined in KCC 14.08.120 shall be the basis for regulation until a new FIRM is issued which incorporates the data utilized under KCC 14.08.120.
 (Ord.
+2007-22, 2007; Ord.
 2001-03; Ord.
 93-18 § 3.2, 1993).